 In most cases, these allergies are not deadly to the dog and just results in an uncomfortable rash.
 Treatment simply involves ensuring that the dog eats the proper type of food and applying medicated lotion to any rashes that arise.

-Golden Rotties tend to be very loyal to their families and they usually love lots of play time.
+Temperament of a Golden Retriever and Rottweiler Mixies tend to be very loyal to their families and they usually love lots of play time.
 Many Golden Rottweilers also love to go swimming when they are given the chance.

 The Rottweiler side of the puppy tends to cause the dog to guard the family very diligently.
 However, if they are mistreated or are not trained to respect humans, Golden Rotties can become very aggressive and will bite if they are antagonized.